NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Conclusion

-In summary, this work introduces a new perspective for noise-robust optimization: mitigating perturbation distortion, rather than relying on intricate label-cleaning procedures, is both theoretically sound and empirically powerful.
-We believe this insight will inspire future research on perturbation-based training, robust optimization under weak supervision, and deeper theoretical understanding of generalization in the presence of label noise.
+Extensive experiments on synthetic and real-world noisy datasets show that NCSAM consistently improves over SAM-style optimization baselines and remains competitive with representative noisy-label learning methods.
+More broadly, this work suggests a new perspective on noise-robust optimization: correcting perturbation distortion, rather than relying solely on elaborate label-cleaning pipelines, can be both theoretically principled and empirically effective.
+We hope this insight inspires future research on perturbation-based training and robust optimization under weak supervision.